SymetryML Projects REST API

 SymetryML Project Type

 New with SymetryML version 5.0 are “Federated” project types.
 The following table describes the difference between these project types and when to use them.
-For more details on Federated Project please consult this .
+For more details on Federated Project please consult this section.

 Project Type